 Former teacher indicted for having an inappropriate relationship with student

+A grand jury indicted a man accused of having an inappropriate relationship with a student.
 Last month, 31-year-old Brian Sellers appeared at the Corpus Christi Police Headquarters and was approached by a CCPD officer and a CCISD police officer.
-Sellers told police that he wanted to confess that he had an improper sexual relationship with one of his student, the affidavit continued.

 Start the conversation, or Read more at KRISTV.COM Corpus Christi.